silas-ever/silas-ever/README.md

 I'm a 23-year old  developer based in Atlanta, and I'm passionate about personalizing digital experiences for everyone.

-I'm a recent graduate 🎓 from the Georgia Institute of Technology 🐝 who studied
+I'm a recent graduate 🎓 from the Georgia Institute of Technology 🐝 studying
 - 💻 **Computer Science** for Artificial Intelligence & Databases
 - 🧬 **Biology** for Health Technology
 - 🎨 **Industrial Design** for UI/UX